Page Contents

 Can people hire bikes for La Marmotte?

-Yes, we can happily help you arrange road bike hire for the event if you don’t want to bring your own.
+Yes, you can hire bikes for the event if you don’t want to bring your own.
 It’s important to book this at the same time as (or as close as possible to) the time you get your tickets as obviously demand is very high in this period, and you want to be sure you get the bike with the specification you require.

 How should cyclists get to Bourg d’Oisans?

 If you’re coming from the UK or Europe, many people just drive over.
-For those who want to fly, Geneva is the best option as there are plenty of flights and we offer transfers from Geneva airport (these are an optional extra).
+For those who want to fly, Geneva is the best option as there are plenty of flights.
+If you book via tour operators, they will usually offer transfers from Geneva airport although these might be an additional cost.

-What tips would you give to someone wanting to do this event?
+Tips for someone wanting to do this event

 Start of La Marmotte